sidstuff/orbital/README.md

 ## Advanced Options ⚙️

 The options given so far are plenty to play around with and generate beautiful animations in your desired format.
-To change the defaults, or for further options, create an `override.conf` file in the TOML format containing any of the following keys (in any order) with their desired values.
+To change the defaults, or for further options, go to the directory containing `orbital.py`, and create an `override.conf` file in the TOML format containing any of the following keys (in any order) with their desired values.
 ```toml
 n = 1
 l = 0